- Concerts 2020

 The orchestra is a registered charity which is funded from member subscriptions, concert door takings, and valued support from various organisations.
 Like many such organisations, we are dependent on assistance, grants, and sponsorship in order to continue to provide a quality educational and cultural service to the community.
 If you think that you may be able to help support what we are doing, please contact us.

 Links to other related groups

-We will issue updates on the concert schedule over the next few months.
+We will issue further updates on the concert schedule in the next few days.

-The Sinfonia now hopes to hold its concert with Peter van Drimmelen (conductor) and Emma Minchin (flautist) in May 2021.
+The Sinfonia will hold what was to be this year's May concert with Peter van Drimmelen (conductor) and Emma Minchin (flautist) in May 2021.